What is the Adjusted R-squared?

 What is the R-squared?

-The R-squared, also called the coefficient of determination, is used to explain the degree to which input variables (predictor variables) explain the variation of output variables (predicted variables) and ranges from 0 to 1.
+The R-squared, also called the coefficient of determination, is used to explain the degree to which input variables (predictor variables) explain the variation of output variables (predicted variables).
+It ranges from 0 to 1.
 For example, if the R-squared is 0.9, it indicates that 90% of the variation in the output variables are explained by the input variables.
 Generally speaking, a higher R-squared indicates a better fit for the model.
 Consider the following diagram:

 The blue line refers to the line of best fit and shows the relationship between variables.
 The line is calculated through regression analysis and is plotted where the vertical distances (blue dotted lines) of the yellow dots to the line of best fit is minimized.